aileenmcd/bin_project/readme.md

 (Reference: Kaduk (2021, Jan.
 18).
 Taras Kaduk: Print Personalized Street Maps Using R).

+## Cleaning

+The scripts to clean and tidy the bin data and OSM data and join these together as in the ‘cleaning\_scripts’ folder.
+The cleaned data is then saved in the folder ‘cleaned\_data’.

-Notes on some of the locations:
+Notes on some of the decisions made during the cleaning process:

   - Decided to concentrate on Edinburgh City Centre so did not include locations in Portobello.